Generic Name: dapsone topical (DAP sone TOP i kal)

 Where can I get more information?

-- Your pharmacist has more information about dapsone topical written for health professionals that you may read.
+- Your pharmacist can provide more information about dapsone topical.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.